Where Does Carbon Monoxide Come From?

 What Produces Carbon Monoxide?

-Carbon monoxide is formed when fuels such as wood, coal, propane, or natural gas are burned, but not completely.
+Carbon monoxide is produced when fuels such as wood, coal, propane, or natural gas are burned, but not completely.
 Partial burning doesn’t allow enough oxygen to create carbon dioxide (CO2) so CO is produced instead.
 This can occur in a number of fuel burning appliances inside your home, so it is important to have carbon monoxide alarms in order to detect high levels of CO.

 Sources of CO in the Home